|Apply | Register | Check Email | Use Online Tools|

-Student Semester Permits are available for purchase in the Delta College Bookstore, located on the south side of Danner Hall on the interior of campus.
-Each permit is valid for the entire semester and must be affixed to lower corner of the passenger side windshield of your vehicle.
+Student Semester Permits are highly recommended and are available for purchase in the Delta College Bookstore, located on the south side of Danner Hall on the interior of campus.
+Each permit is valid for the entire semester and must be affixed to lower CORNER of the passenger side windshield of your vehicle.
 This permit only entitles you to park in designated parking spaces.
 You may not park in restricted spaces, disabled parking spaces (without a placard), yellow zones, or anywhere else that may cause a safety hazard.

 Spring or fall Semester permit cost is $30.00 and $20.00 for the Summer semester.
 Two wheeled vehicle spring or fall parking permit cost is $24 and $16 for the summer semester (effective Fall 2012).

 Employees, students and visitors may park in a 30 minute or disabled parking stall with a valid DMV issued disabled parking placard.
 In addition, a valid daily permit or semester permit is NOT required while parked in a designated disabled parking stall.

 While parked in a disabled stall, you may be asked by an officer to provide your California Driver's License and proof of DMV disabled placard ownership.